bleemesser/rtgo/README.md

 # Setup
 ## Ubuntu
-- Install Go and make sure it works
+- Install Go
 - I had to apt install libgl1-mesa-dev for the obj loader to work

 ## Windows
-- Install Go and make sure it works
+- Install Go